-Volume 2 is now (22nd July 2013) available and based on a similar format to Volume 1 but three sets of five keywords per day – one set, two sets or for a real challenge, all three sets, to be included in your story or poem.
+Book 2 is based on a similar format to book 1 but three sets of five keywords per day – one set, two sets or for a real challenge, all three sets, to be included in your story or poem.

 Reviews received to-date for Volume 1:

 - 5* on Smashwords: “A lovely concept, elegantly [ha!] delivered.
 The narrative and notes at the end of each page help: They provide further useful hints.
 Buy it to find out why elegantly amuses me!”